Page 81

 Answer:

-· Newlands assumed that only 56 elements existed in nature.
-But new elements were discovered which did not obey Law of Octaves.
-To fit elements into his Table, he adjusted two elements in the same slot, and put some unlike elements under the same note.
-E.g. Cobalt & nickel are in the same slot and are placed in the column of F, Cl & Br.
+- Newlands assumed that only 56 elements existed in nature.
+But new elements were discovered which did not obey the Law of Octaves.
+To fit elements into his table, he adjusted two elements in the same slot, and put some unlike elements under the same note.
+E.g., cobalt and nickel are in the same slot and are placed in the column of F, Cl, and Br.
 But their properties are very different.
-Iron resembles Co & Ni.
-But it was placed far away from them.
+Iron resembles Co and Ni, but it was placed far away from them.

-· Discovery of noble gases made Law of Octave irrelevant.
+- Discovery of noble gases made the Law of Octaves irrelevant.
 Thus, this law worked well with lighter elements only.

 Answer: